omidh28/flutter_inline_calender/README.md

-# inline_calender
+# inline_calendar

-An inline calender package inspired by outlook app.
-It also supports Jalali/Shamsi calender.
+An inline calendar flutter package inspired by outlook app.
+It also supports Jalali/Shamsi calendar.

 Uses theme and locale of context to localize and change color of widgets.